Cristiano Ronaldo's Manchester United return: 'I was nervous, but the fans were unbelievable. I belong to Man Utd'

 He said: "If there's a genuine superstar among everybody, then he is.
 What he's done and what he's achieved, and the witnessing of it today, has been something else."

-Bruce pinpointed the opening goal, a snaffled close-range strike after a mistake from Karl Darlow, as evidence of Ronaldo operating on a different plane.
+Bruce pinpointed the opening goal, a snaffled close-range strike after a mistake from Freddie Woodman, as evidence of Ronaldo operating on a different plane.

 He said: "That's the goalscoring instinct of a centre-forward, where our defenders haven't followed it in.
 He's on the end of it and it's a tap-in and those little things change the game.